folorunshoayomide/Northwind-SQL-Analysis/README.md

 project, I worked with the **Northwind database** — a well-known sample dataset representing a trading company that buys and sells specialty food products globally.

-The Northwind database was downloaded from **Kaggle** and installed locally using **PostgreSQL** and **pgAdmin 4**.
+The Northwind database was downloaded and installed locally using **PostgreSQL** and **pgAdmin 4**.
 The database was restored into a new PostgreSQL instance, making all 14 tables immediately available for analysis without any manual schema building or data entry.